felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 pages, it didn't help me remember anything!
 It was at that moment that my partner Gabrielle said something very wise:

-> You should do everything in your power to avoid reading a book more
-> than once.
-Once you finished a book, consider yourself done with it.
+> You should never have to read a book or textbook more than once.
+If you take good notes, once you finish a book, you can consider yourself done with it.

 She was so right about that.
 This gave me a new motivation: whatever system I'd use for learning, it would be a system that doesn't depend on